kenesu-h/sys-hidplus/client/client-rs/README.md

 have many games on the Switch to test this with.
 I don't have a computer with Linux on it to test either, but that might be mitigated from using `gilrs`, which is supposed to be better in terms of cross-platform functionality.

+# Compiling
+Compilation assumes you have Rust installed, which should come with Cargo.

+Compiling is as easy as running `cargo build` within the root.
+You should be left with a binary executable in `target/debug/` runnable only by your OS.

 # Contact
 If you want to contact me about this, you can reach me at Kenesu#2586 on Discord.